HaoTian22/HT-Music-Downloader/README_EN.md

 ---

 ✅Search for music
-✅Write song info, lyrics, cover in the file ✅Win/Mac/Linux support(Not tested)
+✅Write song info, lyrics, cover in the file
+✅Win/Mac/Linux support(Not tested)
 ✅Customized themes
 ☑️Get songs from Music Streaming platforms online(Now only support KuGou)__ ☑️Play music(Only pause and play)
 🕑Playlist import
 🕑Local music
 🕑Multiple choice
-🕑Show lyrics when playying
+🕑Show lyrics during playback
 ❌Songs banned from downloading by the music company

 ## Notices